-Why Is Hiring An Attorney Crucial If A DUI Case Simply Involves Paying The Fines?
+Why Is Hiring An Attorney Crucial in a DUI Case?

 The court is not able to impose any sentence, whether that sentence is custody, fines, probation, or supervision, unless the person was first found guilty of the offense.
 Therefore, a good lawyer can help identify and present defenses to the case that could help the person avoid paying a penalty at all.